News & Events

 Meet our Park Rangers to learn about the wildlife in the area and to experience an up-close encounter with one of our Wildlife Ambassadors.
 Note: Rain will cancel the event.

-Visit the historic Daley Ranch House for a behind-the-scenes view of the house and learn about its history.
+Visit the historic Daley Ranch House for a behind-the-scenes vies of the house and learn about it’s history

-Meet at 7AM at the Daley Ranch Parking Lot (1700 La Honda Drive Escondido CA 92025) This hike is considered moderate and approximately 3.6 miles long
+Meet at 7AM at the Daley Ranch Parking Lot (1700 La Honda Rd Escondido CA 92025).
+Hike is considered challenging and is approximately 4 miles long

 News